Tank Chart

 Size and Capacity: This tank is approximately 3 1/2 feet tall/wide by 16 feet long and will hold 800 gallons when filled to 80% capacity.

-Notes: 1,000-gallon tanks come in either above ground or underground versions.
+Notes: 1,000-gallon tanks come in either above-ground or underground versions.
 This tank size is appropriate for most houses ranging from 4,500 square feet and up.
-Smaller houses with more appliances may also take advantage of this size too.
+Smaller homes with more appliances may also take advantage of this size too.
 Metered systems for small communities or small-sized medium-sized shared commercial buildings that will be drawn from will commonly install 1,000-gallon propane tanks as their central propane storage.

 Placement Restrictions: The minimum distance from a building is 10 feet.
 The minimum distance from a source of ignition is 10 feet.
 The minimum distance from a property line is also 10 feet.
 If two of these tanks are placed within 3 feet of each other, the restriction clearances increase to 25 feet.